OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Platform is of type 'Group' in HDF5.

-A platform group contains information about a measuring vehicle, mobile or handheld device that collects the data.
+A platform group contains information about the measuring vehicle, mobile or handheld device that collects the data.
 A platform is in this case a measurement platform and can be a vehicle / carrier, or a mobile device installed on a vehicle.

 ![Platform group overview](images/generated/rcmdx_platform_group.png)